Our microfluidic skills: Organ-on-a-chip system

 FAQ – Organ-on-a-chip system

-An organ-on-a-chip is a small, engineered device that mimics how real human tissues work, but in a lab setting.
-Instead of growing cells in a regular dish, we grow different types of human cells together in tiny, connected chambers.
-These chambers are perfused with fluids that act like blood or other body fluids, and we can even apply physical forces like stretching or compression.
-The result is a realistic, controllable model of human organs that’s much closer to what happens inside the body.
+An organ-on-a-chip is a small, fabricated device that mimics the function of actual human tissues, albeit in the lab.
+We do not cultivate cells in a standard dish; instead, we cultivate various types of human cells in miniature, interconnected chambers.
+These chambers are then filled with fluids that mimic blood or other body fluids, and we can even perform physical actions such as stretching or compression.
+The outcome is a model of human organs that are realistic and controllable, and much closer to what happens within the body.

-• Heart-on-a-chip: A platform that runs four miniature heart tissue cultures in parallel, complete with sensors, used to test how drugs and chemicals affect the heart.
+• Heart-on-a-chip: A heart-on-a-chip is a platform that operates four smaller multiculture heart tissues, each with sensors, and is used to determine the effects of drugs and chemicals on the heart.

-• Placenta barrier-on-a-chip: A model of the maternal–fetal barrier that continuously monitors oxygen levels and tracks how substances move between the two sides over time.
+• Placenta barrier-on-a-chip: A model of the maternal-fetal barrier that constantly measures the oxygen levels and keeps track of the movements of various substances between the two parts.

-We design them with built-in sensors and controls from the beginning.
-That means real-time monitoring of flow, pressure, and oxygen, automated media exchange, compatibility with live imaging, and even mechanical stimulation (like stretching tissues).
-Everything is integrated into one controlled environment.
+We are designing them to have sensors and controls built in.
+It implies the real-time tracking of flow, pressure, and oxygen, automated media exchange, the ability to integrate with real-time imaging, and even mechanical stimulation (such as tissue stretching).
+All the things are consolidated into a single controlled environment.

-Cells that are in neighboring chambers are separated by semipermeable barriers.
-This lets molecules and signals pass naturally between them, just like in the body.
-By fine-tuning fluid flow and timing, we recreate the same physical and chemical environment cells would experience in real tissues.
+The way we construct the chips is such that cells are in adjacent chambers, which are separated by semi-permeable barriers.
+This allows the free flow of molecules and signals between them, just as occurs in the body.
+In the same way that cells are in real tissues, with fine-tuning of fluid flow and timing, we reproduce the same physical and chemical environment.

 Absolutely.
-We can add pumps, valves, and sensors to your existing chips to ensure everything works smoothly with your microscope or plate reader.
+We can attach pumps, valves, and sensors to your existing equipment, ensuring everything is functioning properly with your microscope or plate reader.

 Two main strengths:

-1. Credibility of the technical workplan – deliverables set in deployed organ-on-chip platforms with well-defined validation criteria.
+• Credibility of the technical plan – receive deliverables in operational organ-on-chip systems and with clearly established validation standards.

-2. Impact – Our systems produce human-relevant data, reduce the need for animal testing, and speed up research translation.
+• Impact – Our systems generate human-relevant data, reduce the need for animal testing, and accelerate the translation of research.

-We follow EU rules and respect the agreements made within the consortium.
-We’re flexible, depending on the project’s requirements.
+We adhere to EU regulations and observe the agreements made within the consortium.
+We are not rigid; we adapt to the project’s requirements.

 Main-Logo-MIC-PURPLE